itp-dwd/2020-spring/guides/javascript-frontend-guide.md

 In this section we discuss the wonderful role of JavaScript and its ability to interact with the DOM.
 This is where we really dive into what it means for JavaScript to not only create the ability for pages to be *interactive*, but also *reactive*.
 So far, we've been talking mostly about JavaScript as a language, but now it is time to explore the ways in which JavaScript completes the HTML5 trifecta of HTML/CSS/JavaScript.

-By mastering JavaScript as a language, understanding how to work with JavaScript in relation to CSS and HTML, and building up your sensibilities for software architectures and JavaScript patterns, you'll be well equipped to approach the development clientside applications with confidence.
+By mastering JavaScript as a language, understanding how to work with JavaScript in relation to CSS and HTML, and building up your sensibilities for software architectures and JavaScript patterns, you'll be well equipped to approach the development client side applications with confidence and across many contexts.

 Let's begin applying our JavaScript knowledge in relation to interacting to DOM.